 Walls required for bracing purposes should be carefully located so as not to impact severely on flexibility to rearrange the internal layout in the future.

 7.2 Fire resistance

-The structure and its component members shall be designed for the appropriate fire resistance in accordance with the relevant Australian Standards and the requirements of the NCC.
+The structure and its component members shall be designed for the appropriate fire resistance in accordance with the requirements of the NCC and relevant Australian Standards.

 7.3 Strength